chauivy22-spec/chauivy22-spec.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Chau Ngo"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+## 👋 About Me

-I am a Master of Data Science student at the [University of Houston-Clear Lake](https://www.uhcl.edu/), expected to graduate in December 2026.
-I hold a Bachelor of Business Administration in Marketing from [Loyola University Chicago](https://www.luc.edu/).
-My background is in digital marketing, marketing automation, and paid advertising, and I'm building on that foundation with a growing focus on analytics and data-driven decision making.
+I'm a **Master of Data Science student at the University of Houston-Clear Lake**, expected to graduate in **December 2026**, with a **BBA in Marketing from Loyola University Chicago**.

-My professional experience spans content strategy, paid ad campaign management, and marketing automation across companies in the U.S. and Vietnam.
-I've worked hands-on with tools like Google Analytics, Python, SQL, Tableau, HubSpot, and Google/Facebook/TikTok Ads to plan, execute, and measure marketing performance.

-I'm currently expanding my skill set into data science so I can bring a more analytical, data-informed approach to marketing strategy and decision making.

-**Collaboration:** I'm open to opportunities and conversations related to marketing analytics, data science, and digital marketing strategy.
-Feel free to reach out by email.
+My background combines **digital marketing, marketing analytics, marketing automation, and paid advertising**.
+I've worked across the U.S. and Vietnam on content strategy, campaign performance, customer engagement, and marketing operations.

+I'm currently building my technical skills in **Python, SQL, Tableau, statistics, machine learning, and data visualization**.
+I enjoy using data to understand customer behavior, measure marketing performance, identify growth opportunities, and turn business questions into actionable insights.

+I'm currently looking for **full-time opportunities** in:

+- 📊 Marketing Analytics
+- 📈 Growth Analytics
+- 💻 Data Analytics
+- 🔍 Business Analytics
+- ⚙️ Marketing Operations
+- 📱 Digital Analytics

+I'm especially interested in roles where I can combine my **marketing background + data science skills** and continue growing as an analytics professional.

+### 🛠️ Skills

+**Data & Analytics:** Python · SQL · Tableau · Statistics · Machine Learning · Data Visualization

+**Marketing:** Marketing Analytics · Google Analytics · HubSpot · Google Ads · Meta Ads · TikTok Ads · Marketing Automation

+### 🌱 Currently

+Exploring how **data, analytics, and marketing** can work together to drive smarter decisions and sustainable growth.

+**Open to:** Full-time opportunities, collaborations, and conversations around data, analytics, marketing, and growth.

+## Education

+- **University of Houston-Clear Lake** — Master of Data Science (expected December 2026)
+- **Loyola University Chicago** — B.A. in Business Administration, Marketing, GPA 3.5/4.0 (2019–2023)

 ## Skills